-In accordance with its licensing strategy, the Company does not perform the actual coating of its licensees' medical devices, nor does it manufacture any of these devices.
-The Company has, however, adopted a strategy of developing and manufacturing the reagents itself, allowing it to maintain the quality of the reagents and their proprietary nature, while providing an additional source of revenue.
-PhotoLink reagents are specialty photoreactive chemicals that are prepared using a proprietary formula in small batch processes (as contrasted with commodity chemicals prepared by large continuous methods).
-Generally, all PhotoLink reagents share a similar production process: a water soluble polymer is synthesized in a glass reactor; reactive photochemical groups are attached to the polymer; the solution is purified and freeze-dried, thus removing the water and creating a solid; and the PhotoLink reagents are packaged in standard quantities in light- and moisture-proof packaging.
+In accordance with its licensing strategy, the Company does not coat medical devices to be sold by its licensees.
+The Company does often support its clients by coating for human clinical trials.
+The Company also manufactures the reagent chemical used in the coating process, allowing it to maintain the quality of the reagents and their proprietary nature, while providing an additional source of revenue.
+PhotoLink reagents are specialty photoreactive chemicals that are prepared using a proprietary formula in relatively small batch processes (as contrasted with commodity chemicals prepared by large continuous methods).
+Generally, all PhotoLink reagents share a similar production process: a water soluble polymer is synthesized in a glass reactor; reactive photochemical groups are attached to the polymer; the solution is purified and freeze-dried or spray-dried, thus removing the water and creating a solid; and the reagents are packaged in standard quantities in light- and moisture-proof packaging.
 The reagents are sold dry, requiring the licensee, in most cases, to simply add water or a water and isopropyl alcohol mix before application.
 The Company has developed proprietary testing and quality assurance standards for manufacturing the reagents and does not disclose the reagent formulas or manufacturing methods.
 Although licensees may purchase the requisite chemical reagents from any source, all have elected to purchase them from the Company.

-The Company also manufactures its 3D-Link Activated Slides.
+The Company also manufactures its 3D-Link Activated Slides for sale to Motorola.
 Standard glass slides are cleaned and pretreated in a multiple-step process.
-The Company applies its proprietary PhotoLink coating in a clean room environment, tests the slides to assure they meet quality standards, and in the final step, packages 25 slides in a box and seals it in moisture-proof packaging.
+The Company applies its proprietary PhotoLink coating in a clean room environment, tests the slides to assure they meet quality standards, and in the final step, packages 24 slides in a box and seals it in moisture-proof packaging.